 It is recommended that a designated staff member(s) and/or faculty accompany each student travel group.
 In the event that an advisor cannot attend the function with the student group, the group should become familiar with expectations for behavior and all procedures pertaining to student travel.
 The group should plan its itinerary in a manner that divides up the trip into reasonable segments, avoids driver fatigue, and incorporates the necessary safety precautions.

-Organizations must submit the following paperwork as a complete packet:
+Groups traveling must submit the following paperwork as a complete packet:

-1. Trip Itinerary (one for entire group)
+- Trip Itinerary (one for entire group) (Form 1)

 Modes of Travel